 It’s human nature not to respect someone who is desperate to please and is too insecure to express their own views.
 Those are certainly not the qualities we want in our leaders.

 So Miliband needs to speak more freely: who does he stand for?
 What exactly is his vision for Britain?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.